North Meols

+Demography

+According to the 2001 census the population of North Meols was 3,793, and 3,730 of those people were white.
+Only 60 people in the village were from other ethnicity.

+By the 2011 census the population had risen to 4,146.

 Ancient parish

 The civil parish is based on an ancient parish located to the north and east of the town of Southport, which straddled what is now the border between the counties of Merseyside and Lancashire.
 North Meols included Crossens, Marshside and Churchtown in the north of Southport, and then extended east towards Preston to encompass the rural villages of Banks, Far Banks and Hundred End, Mere Brow and Holmes in West Lancashire.
 It was bounded to the south by the Martin Mere wetland.

 History

 Dating from before the Norman conquest, this area of small farming and fishing villages was originally known as Otegrimeles, from the Norse word "melr", meaning sand-dunes.
 The present pronunciation "mee-als" stems from Old Norse influences on the local dialect.
 This is also found in other dialects with strong Norse connections, especially the dialect of Shetland.
 Compare, however with Meols pronounced as "mells", on the nearby Wirral.

 Historically, North Meols has been centred on St. Cuthbert's Church in Churchtown, although there were vicarages in Crossens, Banks and Birkdale.
 Parts of the parish were almost completely surrounded by water until large scale drainage of Martin Mere and other marshland in the 19th century.
 This left behind a legacy of fine agricultural soil, which is still exploited to this day – the primary industry in the area is farming, especially of flowers and vegetables.

 To this day, the northern part of the district retains a lot of its rural character, with the only large-scale development being the construction of a large number of new homes in Banks.
 The southern districts, although now fully incorporated into Southport have also not been fully urbanised; Churchtown retains its attractive centre and extensive botanic gardens, and the marshes to the west of Crossens and Marshside have been preserved for their wildlife.